 - Corporate Fundraising

-- Business Valuation assesses the intrinsic value of a company on which the negotiation between the company’s management and the potential investors is based for the details of the term sheet, such as the form of investment, investment amount, protective provisions, etc.
+- Business Valuation assesses the intrinsic value of a company on which the negotiation between the company’s management and the potential investors is based for the details of the term sheet, including but not limited to the form of investment, investment amount, protective provisions.

 - Group Restructuring